fernandiego/netflixclone/README.md

 # netflix-clone

-This template should help get you started developing with Vue 3 in Vite.
+- This template should help get you started developing with Vue 3 in Vite.
+- Project is in the subfolder netflix-clone

 # RoadMap
 - Setup the project using vite, vue, tailwind, vue-material, vue-carousel
 - Downloading the images and videos
+- Added the first video

 ## Recommended IDE Setup